tmtsoftware/icd/README.md

 FITS Keywords
 -------------

-The generated APIs and ICDs contain infomation about FITS keywords that are based on event parameters.
+The generated subsystem APIs contain infomation about FITS keywords whose values come from event parameters.
+That is, an event's parameter value is the `source` of the FITS keyword's value.
-The information is stored in three files under [DMS-Model-Files](https://github.com/tmt-icd/DMS-Model-Files/tree/master/FITS-Dictionary) on GitHub.
+FITS keyword data is stored in three files under [DMS-Model-Files](https://github.com/tmt-icd/DMS-Model-Files/tree/master/FITS-Dictionary) on GitHub.
 Once DMS is published, the file should be automatically loaded by the `icdwebserver` or `icd-git --ingest` commands.
 Until then, the FITS keywords, `channels` and `tags` can be manually loaded into the icd database once by running (from this directory):